Mexico announces plans to reduce maximum working hours [UPDATED]

 It is essential that employers start identifying potential effects of the proposed reform on productivity and staffing, as well as solutions to mitigate such effects.
 In cases where it is necessary for workers to work beyond the maximum working hours, the additional costs associated with overtime pay, the maximum overtime allowed, and prohibitions on labor exploitation, such as forced labor, must be considered.

-As the proposed reform has yet to be submitted to parliament, it remains subject to potential changes and employers should monitor the legislative process.
-Once the draft bill is released, the Lockton Global People Solutions Compliance Practice will update this article accordingly.
+As the proposed reform is still undergoing the legislative process, it remains subject to potential changes and employers should monitor any major developments.
+If there are any major developments, the Lockton Global People Solutions Compliance Practice will update this article accordingly.

 In collaboration with Jorge De Presno, David Puente Tostado and Luis Alvarez of Basham, Ringe y Correa S.C.